Great Platte River Road Archway Monument

 Like brave 19th century pioneers who settled this wild land, the Great Platte River Road Archway Monument has endured horrible adversity, and also celebrated day-by-day victories.
 A victory is when the parking lot fills and the gift shop is abuzz with souvenir seekers.
 Or when Jack Nicholson was filmed in a scene here for the movie About Schmidt.

 Adversity?
-Try attracting speeding drivers to stop at a privately-owned, $64 million "log bridge" arching over busy I-80 -- when there's no exit off-ramp.
+Try attracting speeding drivers to stop at a privately-owned, $64 million "log bridge" arching over busy I-80 -- when there was no exit off-ramp.

-The Archway is a relative newcomer to Great Plains tourism, installed in grand style one night five years ago and opening in 2000.
+The Archway is a comparative newcomer to heroic-scale Great Plains tourism, opening in 2000.
 Using giant multi-wheeled transporters, the 1,500-ton, 309-foot structure was rolled across the highway in one piece on the night of Aug.
 16, 1999.
 The interstate was closed for eight hours while the archway was locked onto its support platforms.
 (Team Roadside was caught up in the tangle, on our way from the Birthplace of Kool Aid in Hastings, Nebraska to the Ice Replica of Sonja Heine's Heart -- now melted -- in Omaha).

-The exit access problem was a shock to investors, no doubt; the workaround is a winding service road from a public exit a few miles west.
+The exit access problem was a shock to investors, no doubt; the workaround was a winding service road from a public exit several miles west (The Arch didn't get its own exit until 2013).
 Teepees and wire buffalos decorate the roadside.
 "Oh Shenandoah" plays on loudspeakers in the parking lot.

 The structure -- a dream of Nebraska's last living three-term governor, Frank B. Morrison Sr. -- was designed by a Walt Disney team from Orlando.